kubernetes/test-infra/prow/getting_started_deploy.md

 so that they pick up the change.

 ### Configure Cloud Storage

+> If you want to persist logs and output, you need to set up Cloud Storage, right now these steps are specific to GCP.

 When configuring Prow jobs to use the [Pod utilities](./pod-utilities.md) with `decorate: true`, job metdata, logs, and artifacts will be uploaded